Rachel Robinson honored on 100th birthday at All-Star Game - WHIZ News

 Major League Baseball held a discussion of Robinson’s life on Monday.

-Jackie Robinson died in 1972 and his No. 42 was retired throughout the major leagues in 1997.
+Jackie Robinson died in 1972 at age 53 and his No. 42 was retired throughout the major leagues in 1997.
 There is a statue honoring the Hall of Famer outside Dodger Stadium.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports